postiffm/usfmparse/README.md

 ### Bug 30
 I have modified usfmtools/usfmwalker.py so that instead of putting a regular space character between quotation characters in the case of separate_quotes = True, I made it a Unicode 202f, narrow no-break space.
 I modified usfmToAccordanceTests/test25.acc to reflect this change, but now the test fails.
 It appears that the usfmwalker.py outputs one narrow space instead of two in the context of a " ' " sequence of closing quotations marks.
 Can you  figure out the bug?

+### Bug 31
+test51.usfm shows that the \fq marker was not supported at some point.
+I think it has been fixed since, but Dagaare uncovered this in Leviticus.

 # To Do
 I need to write a program to walk and check for unclosed markers.
+John Hamilton did this for us.
+See